 What I love the most about the MSR PocketRocket 2

-I’ve never used a lightweight canister stove with this much simmer control before.
-And although the flame is fairly focussed, it still manages to spread the heat well across the base of the cooking pot (even when cooking tuna steaks!).
+I love how simple this stove is.
+It does exactly what it says on the tin, and does it really well.
+It takes up virtually no room in my pack, and for a lightweight stove it also has really excellent simmer control.
+And although the flame is fairly focussed, it still manages to spread the heat well enough across the base of small to medium cooking pots.
 Because of this, I’ll happily use it on car camping trips as well as backpacking, making it a really versatile option for those only wanting one stove in their lives.

 What I don’t love so much about the MSR PocketRocket 2

-Honestly, I’ve yet to find anything that sticks out as being a negative in this powerful little stove.
-Like most lightweight canister gas stoves, its fuel efficiency dwindles somewhat in the wind, but that is to be expected when used without a windshield.
+It’s noisy!
+Comparted to the almost silent burn of the Jetboil MightyMo, it really deos sound like a rocket!
+Also, like most lightweight canister gas stoves, its fuel efficiency dwindles somewhat in the wind, but that is to be expected when used without a windshield.
 And in light wind it still boils a litre of water in around 4.5 minutes, without a windshield.

 I’m a huge fan of not having multiples of things that essentially do the same job but in different ways.
 So having a stove that is designed for backpacking but good enough for cooking a decent meal whilst car camping is a huge bonus to an already appealing and excellent value stove.
 Sure, it has many of the same limitations as other canister stoves (expensive fuel, not good for international travel, not good in the cold), but this little guy does what it’s designed to do, and more, exceptionally well.

 That said, this powerful little rocket-like stove is best suited to those with low weight and simplicity in mind.
 And though you’ll certainly find stoves with better simmer control and heat dispersion, you’ll struggle to get anything lighter and more compact than the might of the oh-so-tiny MSR PocketRocket 2.